The Archers: Death of Grace Archer

 One of the most controversial Archers episodes was broadcast on 22 September 1955, coinciding with the launch of the UK's first commercial television station.
 Phil and Grace Archer had been married just a few months earlier, and their blossoming relationship was the talk of the nation.
 However, searching for a story which would demonstrate real tragedy among increasingly unconvincing episode cliff-hangers, Godfrey Baseley decided that Grace would have to die.
 The scripts for the week commencing 19 September 1955 were written, recorded and broadcast on each day, with an "exercise in topicality" given as the explanation to the cast.
 On Thursday, listeners heard the sound effects of Grace trying to rescue Midnight, her horse, from a fire in the stable at Brookfield and the crash of a falling timber beam.

 Whether the timing of the episode was a deliberate attempt to overshadow the opening night of the BBC's first commercial rival has been debated ever since.
 It was certainly planned some months in advance, but it may well be that the actual date of the death was changed during the scriptwriting stage to coincide with the launch of Associated-Rediffusion.
 Whether the timing was deliberate or not, the episode attracted widespread media attention, being reported by newspapers around the world.

-This controversy has been parodied twice:, in "The Bowmans", an episode of the television comedy programme Hancock, and in the play The Killing of Sister George and its 1968 film adaptation.
+This controversy has been parodied twice; in "The Bowmans", an episode of the television comedy programme Hancock, and in the play The Killing of Sister George and its 1968 film adaptation.
 On the 50th anniversary of ITV's launch, Ysanne Churchman, who played Grace, sent them a congratulatory card signed "Grace Archer".

 In 1996, William Smethurst recounted a conversation with Baseley in which he reveals his real motivation for killing off Grace Archer: Churchman had been encouraging the other actors to join a trade union.

 Cast longevity

 The actor Norman Painting played Phil Archer continuously from the first trial series in 1950 until his death on 29 October 2009.
 His last Archers performance was recorded just two days before his death, and was broadcast on 22 November.
 He is cited in Guinness World Records as the longest-serving actor in a single soap opera.
 Under the pseudonym "Bruno Milna", Painting also wrote around 1,200 complete episodes, the last being the 10,000th episode.

 June Spencer, who celebrated her 100th birthday in 2019, played Peggy Archer (later Woolley) in the pilot episode and continued in the role until 2022.
+Patricia Greene joined the cast in 1957 to play Jill Archer, which she continued to do until shortly before her death in 2026.